×

 Joshua leading the Hebrew people into the Promised Land at Jericho was a turning point in the history of God’s people.
 In so doing, God fulfilled the promise He made to them just over 40 years earlier – to take them as His people and bring them into the land He had promised Abraham6.
 Therefore, the manna stopped because the people could now begin to raise their own crops.
 But coming into the land was just the start - there was still much to do, and as they made progress year by year, that progress was commemorated by the Wave Sheaf Offering.

 So did the Hebrews offer the Wave Sheaf in Joshua 5, and by doing so show us an alternative timing for it?
-No, he did not.
+No, they did not.
 To do so would violate the Torah’s prohibition on harvesting on an annual Sabbath, would have violated the Torah by adding to it, and would have violated the purpose of the wave sheaf by using unacceptable grain..

 Shalom Alecheim